IPsec Remote Access VPN using IKEv2 with EAP-RADIUS

 tnsr(config-interface)# ip address 10.2.221.1/24

-If traffic from remote access clients will exit out to the Internet and TNSR should perform NAT on that traffic, then this interface should be declared as an inside NAT interface:
+If traffic from remote access clients will exit out to the Internet and TNSR should perform NAT on that traffic, then the NAT configuration must be adjusted to account for the client addresses.
+For VPF NAT, this means an additional rule in the NAT ruleset on the WAN interface.
+For dataplane NAT this means declaring the ipip2 interface to be an inside NAT interface.

 Now exit the interface configuration and at this point the tunnel is ready for clients.